 1. If you stay in a lot – Plan your meals for the week.
 You can afford to buy fresh fruit & veg because you know you will use it.
-Try and buy ingredients that can be used in multiple recipes to save money & food waste.
+Try to buy ingredients that can be used in multiple recipes to save money & food waste.

 2. If you’re out a lot – Don’t do a bulk shop of fresh things because it’ll just go to waste.
 You should buy food adhoc for that day only.

 3. If your schedule is all over the place and you don’t know if you’ll be home or not – Batch cooking is the way forward for you.
-Spend a Sunday afternoon making chilli or risotto or a spaghetti bolognese then whack them in the freezer.
+Spend a Sunday afternoon making chilli or risotto or a spaghetti bolognese then put them in the freezer.
 Every day you know you’re going to be in, pull one out to defrost before you go to work.
 That way you don’t waste food and have good hearty meals fast!

 6. Plan and budget

-If you have figured out that you are a type 1 or type 3 eater the next step is to PLAN!
+If you have figured out that you are a type 1 or type 3 eater the next step is to PLAN YOUR SHOPPING LIST!
 This may sound like an obvious suggestion but you have no idea how much planning your week of eating will save you money.
 Think of your meals, make a list of what you need and stick to it.
 By doing this it means you won’t be spending a random £5 in the local supermarket on random crap that adds up at the end of the month.
-(I’m so guilty of that!)
+I’m so guilty of that!